FreddyOm/CreativeChaosEngine/README.md

 - [x] Implement ImGui
 - [ ] Create new EditorWindows
 - [ ] Create Input Debugging Window
+- [ ] Change CCEditor implementation to use variants

 # CreativeChaosEngine
-The custom game engine of 'CreativeChaos UG'
+Some custom game engine subsystems

-***THIS DOCUMENT IS NOT MEANT FOR PUBLIC DISPLAY!***

 ## TODOs
 - [x] Implement a central engine loop that runs all the engine calls (as jobs)
-- [ ] Implement Counters so they move the current job to the wait list.
+- [x] Implement Counters so they move the current job to the wait list.
 - [ ] Refactor JobDeclaration and EntryPoint to be more easily used.
 - [ ] Add an interface to be able to inject resources into the engine loop (e.g. query assets to renderpipeline)
 - [ ] Refactor custom MemAllocs so they are compatible with stl containers and custom containers